Daisuke-Kanaizumi/VIA-Next-Innovators-Classic-Website/README.md

-# Website
+# Classic-Website
-Backup of our website made by Google Sites.
+Backup of our website made by Classic Google Sites.